-Not recommended under 15 (violence; Disturbing scenes and themes)
+Not suitable under 15; parental guidance to 15 (violence; disturbing scenes and themes)

 This topic contains:

 |Children under 15||Not recommended due to violence and disturbing scenes and themes.|

 |Children aged 15||Parental guidance recommended due to violence and disturbing scenes and themes.|

 |Children aged 16 and over||Ok for this age group.|

 This section contains details about the movie, including its classification by the Australian Government Classification Board and the associated consumer advice lines.
 Other classification advice (OC) is provided where the Australian film classification is not available.

 |Consumer advice lines:||Mature themes, sexual references and coarse language|